caelum/vraptor4/vraptor-site/README.md

 npm install -g grunt-cli
 ```

-Grunt are installed and managed via `npm`, the `Node.js` package manager.
+Grunt is installed and managed via `npm`, the `Node.js` package manager.

 # Some useful nanoc commands